-To evaluate the performance of the proposed algorithm, we conduct an extensive set of CBIR experiments by comparing the proposed algorithm to several state-of-the-art active learning methods that have been used in image retrieval.
-Specifically, we design the experiments to evaluate two major factors that could significantly affect the results of batch mode active learning within the context of CBIR:
+To evaluate the performance of the proposed algorithm, we conducted an extensive set of CBIR experiments by comparing the proposed algorithm to several state-of-the-art active learning methods that have been used in image retrieval.
+Specifically, we designed the experiments to evaluate two major factors that could significantly affect the results of batch mode active learning within the context of CBIR:

-- (1) label size, i.e., the number of labeled images judged by a user in the first around of image retrieval when no relevance feedback is applied; - (2) batch size, i.e., the number of data examples to be selected for labeling by active learning in each iteration of relevance feedback.
+- (1) label size, that is, the number of labeled images judged by a user in the first around of image retrieval when no relevance feedback is applied; - (2) batch size, that is, the number of data examples to be selected for labeling by active learning in each iteration of relevance feedback.